01x4-dev/open-webui/README.md

 ✒️For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).✒️

+To download new [Ollama models](https://ollama.com/library), once Docker container is running, run `docker exec -it ollama ollama run {model_name}`, then refresh GUI page to see it popping in the dropdown model selection.

 ![Open WebUI Demo](./demo.gif)

 ## Key Features of Open WebUI ⭐